Fastener Selection Guidelines: Different Types of Fasteners and Their Uses

-Date of post: May 28, 2021 By: LINC Systems
+Date of post: March 27, 2024By: LINC Systems

 Fastener selection is simple, right?
 Choose the right size nail or screw and you’re done.
-But while many users understand the differences between a nail and a screw, or a collated screw versus a hog ring, far fewer appreciate the thought that goes into industrial fastener selection.
+But while many users understand the differences between a nail and a screw or even a collated screw versus a hog ring, far fewer appreciate the thought that goes into industrial fastener selection.
 No one will praise you for choosing the right fastener, but you can be sure choosing the wrong or lesser-quality fastener will get you more attention than you want.
 And not in a good way.

 By choosing the wrong type of industrial fastener for the application, you run the risk of serious safety and operational disasters such as: